Chicken Pox

 What is it?

-• A very common infection in childhood caused by the varicella virus.
+• A very common infection in childhood caused by the varicella virus which usually causes mild illness.

 • Most adults have already had chicken pox and will not get it again.